johannaanden/tech_interview_w1/README.md

 ------------------------

-## Question 4 - Rspec
+# Question 4 - Rspec
 (Please use your text file to put your answers in)

 How do you initialize rspec in a folder?
 Do it in our cars folder.
-# ANSWER:
-You type rspec --init in the terminal
+Answer: You type rspec --init in the terminal

 We would ordinarily have written our tests first, then written code to make them pass.
 Why?
-# ANSWER:
-This way ensures that the implemented code is appropriate for its purpose, but also helps you as a developer to think about the design of the code you are writing.
+Answer: This way ensures that the implemented code is appropriate for its purpose, but also helps you as a developer to think about the design of the code you are writing.
 It focuses on small steps that ultimately result in solid, functioning software.

 Create a unit test for our Car class to test our “painting” method.
 A car should have a driver.
 Create an instance_double Driver.
 Write a second test for this and make it pass.
-# ANSWER:
-See: tech_interview_w1/car/spec/spec_car.rb
+Answer: See: tech_interview_w1/car/spec/spec_car.rb